-- Improve reliability of data, estimates and modelling capability to project revenue from the multiple sources of funding for RSSB - clarify the nominally set and inflation-related elements of current funding package; construct a range of estimates for revenue around possible outcomes from known events that may fundamentally change current assumptions - Propose and agree revenue plan with MINECOFIN, MOH, and other partners - ensure revenue forecasts are adaptable to foreseen changes in Health Finance and Ubudehe policy change over the SP25 period - Decide on suite of indicators that allow accurate definitions of enrolment for public reporting and for operational targeting of enrolment programmes - Agree indicators for public reporting of enrolment with NISR and plan for census revisions to population estimates in mid plan period - Design an enrolment/take-up programme to raise current enrolment rates to promote better health and social inclusion outcomes that includes general and targeted approaches and improve enforcement efficiencies - Identify the financial impact of differential enrolment for risk pooling in the scheme and undertake analysis of the cost-effectiveness of
+- Improve reliability of data, estimates and modelling capability to project revenue from the multiple sources of funding for RSSB - clarify the nominally set and inflation-related elements of current funding package; construct a range of estimates for revenue around possible outcomes from known events that may fundamentally change current assumptions - Propose and agree revenue plan with MINECOFIN, MOH, and other partners - ensure revenue forecasts are adaptable to foreseen changes in Health Finance and Ubudehe policy change over the SP25 period

 - 1. Finalise revenue planning and forecasting tools.
-Year 1 - Model contribution income proposals & membership and operation for 5-year Plan.
+Year 1 - 2.
+Model contribution income proposals & membership and operation for 5-year Plan.
 Year 1 - 3.
 Produce annual revenue planning estimates.
 Years 1-5 - Produce revenue plan with adjustments to structural changes in health finance and Ubudehe policy identified.
 Year 2 - 5.
 Engage in revenue planning with MOH & MINECOFIN.
-Years 1-5 - Baseline for 2020 - 80% of target population - Set 2025 targets for enrolment - 85% initial target - Review MTR after research and analysis - Monitor annual progress toward target with analysis of overperformance and underperformance.
-Years 1-5 possible
+Years 1-5 - Baseline for 2020 o 80% of target population - Set 2025 targets for enrolment - 85% initial target - Review MTR after research and analysis - Monitor annual progress toward target with analysis of overperformance and underperformance.
+Years 1-5